 It tends to improve with time in the same way that in-toeing does.

 This is a common phase in the development of a mature gait pattern.
 However, a child who did walk on their heels and becomes a toe-walker may have a neuromuscular cause, such as Duchenne’s muscular dystrophy.

 Unilateral tiptoeing rings alarm bells for problems such as DDH, limb dysplasia, or hemiplegia.
 Treatment may be required for the persistent idiopathic toe walker, particularly if the Achilles tendon is tight.

 Flat foot (pes planus)

-Orthotics will not change the shape of the foot though.
-If there is a true delay in motor development, we should seek a neurological cause.
-We frequently see flat feet in families.
+Orthotics will not change the shape of the foot, though.
+If there is a true delay in motor development, a neurological cause should be sought.
+Flat feet are frequently seen in families.

-It associates them with another inherited condition called hypermobility, and we should apply the simple test of Beighton in a child presenting with flat feet, though the wide racial variation must be considered.
+They are associated with another inherited condition called hypermobility, and the simple test of Beighton should be applied in a child presenting with flat feet, though the wide racial variation must be considered.

-Jack’s test–the great toe extension test–will show if the foot is flexible.
+Jack’s test – the great toe extension test – will show if the foot is flexible.
 When the great toe is extended, or the child stands on tiptoe, the medial arch appears.
-Rigid flat feet are pathological and caused by neurological abnormality or conditions such as an inflammatory arthritis or tarsal coalition.
+Rigid flat feet are pathological and caused by neurological abnormality or conditions such as inflammatory arthritis or a tarsal coalition.

 Benign joint hypermobility syndrome

 Joint laxity is maximal at birth, declining rapidly during childhood, less rapidly during the teens, and slowly during adult life.
 Women are laxer jointed than men and there is wide ethnic variation.